-This bill amends the existing law regarding the authority of selectmen to rent or lease town-owned real property.
-It introduces new provisions that require selectmen to obtain a vote from the legislative body for leases exceeding one year, with the maximum lease term extended to 99 years.
+This bill amends the existing law regarding the leasing of town-owned real property by selectmen.
+It introduces new provisions that require selectmen to obtain a vote from the legislative body for any lease agreements exceeding one year, with the maximum lease term extended to 99 years.
 Specifically, if a lease is for one year or less, selectmen can proceed without legislative approval.
-For leases longer than one year, a majority vote from the legislative body is necessary, unless the selectmen have been granted universal authority to lease property for up to five years without further action.
+However, for leases longer than one year, a majority vote from the legislative body is necessary to authorize the lease.
+Additionally, if the legislative body grants universal authority, selectmen can lease property for up to five years without further votes.

 As Amended by the House: 41:11-a